All you need to know about caching for serverless applications

 • DynamoDB as the database.

-Caching at the client app
+Caching in the client app

 Often, client-side caching can be implemented easily using techniques such as memoization and encapsulated into reusable libraries.